MDCore/mdcore.github.io/_posts/2020-12-22-Towards-a-High-View-of-Managers.md

 A manager's role-category is "support", specifically supporting teams.
 A low view of a technical manager's role is that of decision-maker and lead technical contributor—this is hardly better than having an extra senior engineer around.

-Looking instead at where a manager can add value beyond "experienced engineer promoted" here are some attributes of a technical manager engaging with their craft and profession:
+Looking instead at where a manager can add value outside of "experienced engineer promoted" here are some attributes of a technical manager engaging with their craft and profession:
 1. They understand power dynamics and how it affects their relationships.
 1. They have some domain experience, but not too much that they are distracted from their work.
 They know that relying on it for success is a red flag, and disempowers teams and individual contributors.
 1. They cultivate and grow their influence and use it to empower others.